Make Design Matter is a series of free monthly inspirational talks for humanitarians.

 Meet the architects and designers at the forefront of creative and positive change in building design for international development.

-Our December talk will be delivered by Kelly Doran, Director at MASS Design Group.
 The talk will be followed by a panel discussion with invited guests.